Latest Blog Posts

 Use old furniture to store items.

 It holds our CD collection perfectly.
-I knew I would not have room to use it in the eating area but by the entertainment equipment it keeps CDs and gaming equipment neat and organized.
+I knew I would not have room to use it in the eating area but it keeps the entertainment equipment CDs and gaming equipment neat and organized.

 I went to the Canadian National Home Show, check out this blog post for more creative organizing ideas.
-What’ new at the home show?
+What’s new at the home show?

 Share your creative organizing solutions in the comments below.